Medical tourism: Malaysia

 The majority of the foreign patients seeking medical treatments in Malaysia are from Indonesia, with smaller numbers of foreign patients coming from India, Singapore, Japan, Australia, Europe, the US and the Middle East.
 In 2008, Indonesians comprised 75% of all foreign patients receiving care in Malaysia; Europeans, 3%; Japanese, 3%; Singaporeans, 1% and citizens from Middle Eastern countries, 1%.
 By 2011, Indonesians comprised 57% of all foreign patients in Malaysia as the number of patients of other nationalities grew.

 Health insurance companies in Singapore have recently permitted their policyholders to be treated in Malaysia where services are cheaper than in Singapore.

 New Zealand

 In 2008, it was estimated that on average New Zealand's surgical costs are around 15 to 20% the cost of the same surgical procedure in the USA.

 Pakistan

 Pakistan has four Joint Commission International (JCI) accredited hospitals in Pakistan.
-Mostly people travel for treatments in Pakistan from Afghanistan, Iran, United Kingdom, Middle East and United States.
+Mostly people travel for treatments in Pakistan from Afghanistan, United Kingdom, Middle East and United States.